xpqz/semla/README.md

 or visit the convenient endpoint http://localhost:8000/docs

 The `daal` program uses the custom assistant.
+It expects the custom assistant id to be available as the environment variable `OPENAI_ASSISTANT_ID`.

+The `dyaclaude.py` program is an early experiment in making Claude better at APL (not semantic search).
+A work in progress.